PaboXZ/Pager/README.txt

 ON LOG IN:
 user_name
-user_id - main variable to check if user is logged in, also key in database user_is_admin - flag for admins: 1 is true, 0 is false user_last_active - timestamp with date of last activity (refresh page counts) user_temporary_flag - is user account temporary (local for single thread) or regular user_active_thread - stores id of an active thread
+user_id - main variable to check if user is logged in, also key in database user_temporary_flag - is user account temporary (local for single thread) or regular user_active_thread - stores id of an active thread / 0 if there are no threads

+user_is_admin - ----NOT IN USE
+user_last_active - ----NOT IN USE

 ERRORS(remember to clear after shown) error_register																			-> index.php